 Care of the deceased

-At White Rose Modern Funerals we use a shared private mortuary located in Brentford and can arrange a family viewing upon request.
+At White Rose Modern Funerals our private mortuary is located in Brentford and we can arrange a family viewing upon request in Teddington.

 Cremation or Burial

 This is normally the first decision to be made when arranging a funeral, as it also impacts on the official paperwork you will need to obtain (particularly cremation forms).
 With a cremation, the body is cremated, leaving the ashes which you can decide what you want to do with.
 With a burial, the body is interred in a cemetery plot or natural burial ground.

 In the UK, around 75% of funerals involve a cremation.
 They are less expensive than burials.
 The only other permitted alternative is burial at sea.

 This depends on the views of the person who has died.
 A religious funeral will normally involve a service in a church conducted by a minister, whereas a non-religious funeral may take place in a crematorium chapel or other venue led by a celebrant.

 A funeral celebrant is someone who conducts the funeral.
 They may be a Humanist Celebrant (no religious content allowed) or a Civil Celebrant (more flexible with religious-type content).
 The celebrant will work with the family to create a ceremony that reflects and commemorates the life of the person who has died.

 At White Rose we are able to recommend an experienced funeral celebrant to officiate.
 See choosing a Minister, Celebrant or Humanist.

 Traditional funeral venues are a church or crematorium or cemetery chapel.
 Alternative venues include woodland or natural burial grounds.
 The funeral service is typically followed by a relaxed reception where memories can be shared over a drink and a bite to eat.